ritu777/Nagios/NAGIOS/Nagios.md

  podman run -d --name nagios -p 8095:80 --cap-add=NET_RAW -e NAGIOSADMIN_USER=reetu -e NAGIOSADMIN_PASSWORD=nagios docker.io/jasonrivers/nagios
  ```
 ![Alt text](run-fotor-2023090963145-fotor-2023090911117.png)
-**podman run:** It tells your computer to start running something in a container.
+**podman run:** It tells your computer to start running something in a container.</br>

 **-d:** It stands for "detached mode."
-This means that the container will run in the background, and you'll get your command prompt back.
+This means that the container will run in the background, and you'll get your command prompt back.</br>

 **--name nagios:** This gives your container a name, in this case, "nagios."
-It's like giving it a label so you can refer to it easily.
+It's like giving it a label so you can refer to it easily.</br>

 **-p 8095:80:** This maps port 8095 on your computer to port 80 in the container.
-So, when you access port 8095 on your computer, it's like talking to port 80 in the container.
+So, when you access port 8095 on your computer, it's like talking to port 80 in the container.</br>

 **--cap-add=NET_RAW:** This adds the capability to send and receive raw network packets.
 It's needed for certain network-related tasks.
 **-e NAGIOSADMIN_USER=reetu:** This sets an environment variable NAGIOSADMIN_USER inside the container to "reetu."
-It's like giving a piece of information to the container.
+It's like giving a piece of information to the container.</br>

 **-e NAGIOSADMIN_PASSWORD=nagios:** This sets another environment variable NAGIOSADMIN_PASSWORD inside the container to "nagios."
-It's like giving another piece of information to the container.
+It's like giving another piece of information to the container.</br>

 **docker.io/jasonrivers/nagios:** This is the name of the container image you want to run.
-It's like specifying which application or tool you want to use in the container.
+It's like specifying which application or tool you want to use in the container.</br>

 ##### Command 5 :-
  Check running container details by this command.